-The curriculum for high school ESE students shall follow the Florida Standards with appropriate accommodations

-For students with disabilities identified as ESE students, their Individual Educational Plans (IEP's) specify the appropriate goals and benchmarks and unique aspects of their programs.

-For some ESE students with significant cognitive disabilities, the Access Points Curriculum for Florida Standards in reading/ language arts, math, social studies, and science may be more appropriate.

-Students eligible to enroll in Access Points Curriculum courses shall be only those ESE students for whom the IEP team has determined that the Florida Alternate Assessment (FAA) is the appropriate state/ district assessment.
-This decision must be documented on the student's IEP.

-The IEP developed by the team specifies the level of services for specific content areas.
+- The curriculum for the high school ESE students shall follow the Florida Standards with appropriate accommodations. - For students with disabilities identified as ESE students, their Individual Educational Plans (IEP's) specify the appropriate goals and benchmarks and unique aspects of their programs. - For some ESE students with significant cognitive disabilities, the Access Points Curriculum for Florida Standards in English language arts, math, social studies, and science may be more appropriate.
+The decision to place a student with a disability on Access Points shall be made through an IEP team meeting and with parent consent. - For some students enrolled in ESE programs, the IEP team determines that participation in the Florida Standards Alternate Assessment is the most appropriate measure of the student skills.
+For these students, instruction in the Access Points is the most appropriate means of providing access to the general curriculum.
+Such students shall be promoted based on the acquisition of skills in accordance with the student's IEP and the grade level Access Points for Florida Standards in English language arts, math, social studies, and science. - The IEP developed by the team specifies the level of services for specific content areas.
 The IEP addresses annual goals and short-term objectives to meet the unique needs of the student as well as appropriate classroom accommodations.
 Accommodations may be embedded in curriculum, instruction, and assessment.
-Accommodations may include specialized presentation formats, specialized assessment/ response formats, setting, and/ or scheduling.
-Accommodations listed on the IEP must be implemented as indicated.
+Accommodations may include specialized presentation formats, specialized

+1 assessment/ response formats, setting, and/ or scheduling.
+Accommodations 2 listed on the IEP must be implemented as indicated.
+3 •